Oliver Sabel and Christian Mann: 2010–2014

-Next Generation
+Next Generation (2020–2021)

 Olli is dating Paul Verhoven (Lennart Betzgen) the 2020–2021 revival series Verbotene Liebe: Next Generation.
 In episode eight, Olli tells Charlie that he and Christian have remained friends.

 Reception

 Verbotene Liebe received international attention in 2008 with the love story of Olli and Christian.
 The Berliner Kurier noted that Weil and Schölermann were celebrated internationally for their cliché-free portrayal of a same-sex couple, and Refresh called the characters "the world's most popular gay couple" in 2008.
 The same year, US publication Soap Opera Weekly said that, thanks to Olli and Christian, Verbotene Liebe was "hands-down" their readers' favorite foreign language soap opera.
 In 2010, The Hollywood Reporter wrote that "Christian and Olli have become cult figures in Germany and globally", and Variety also noted that the couple has attracted a cult following.
 AfterElton noted Olli and Christian's "worldwide legion of fans", and in 2013 Elliot Robinson of So So Gay wrote that thanks to the positive reception by audiences, Olli and Christian "have gone on to become a central and enduringly popular couple for the show."
 In 2019, Michael Patterson of What Culture wrote, "One of German TV's most revolutionary LGBT storylines, soap opera Verbotene Liebe made headlines for its authentic portrayal of the romance between Oliver Sabel and Christian Mann.
 The series had already received some attention for breaking ground with Olli's previous relationships, but it was this one that garnered international attention".

 The Olli and Christian romance attracted attention in the United States when German fans put clips of the story online with English subtitles.
 Weil said he and Schölermann became aware of their characters' popularity outside Germany first through emails from American fans, and then letters.
 After a fan told Weil about the online videos, he noted that "We slowly realized the impact of all that.
-And yeah, we couldn’t believe it."
+And yeah, we couldn't believe it."
 Weil said, "Then suddenly the snowball system started, French and Spanish subtitles were added in addition to the English.
 By the time we found out about it, there were already hundreds of thousands of clicks on these videos in languages that we didn't even know existed."
 Schölermann called American fans "more intense" and "more passionate" than German fans.
 Weil said of the difference, "I think our storyline touches people in a different way [in the US].
 In Germany, people are used to gay storylines on television so it doesn't move people as much, but [in the US] it's still very special that you can see a gay couple in such a normal way and I think that's what moves many people and makes them have such a big reaction."